abatar1/SimpleFluentTester/README.md

 If you have any questions, you can find all these examples in [this project](/SimpleFluentTester.Examples) or ask me directly via [email](mailto:evgenyhalzov@gmail.com?Subject=SimpleFluentTester)!

+## Contribution

+Would you like to contribute?
+I am always completely open to ideas or bug reports, and I also have a couple of open issues.
+Please, follow the instructions below:

+Each modification of code should be introduced through a PR originating from the cloned repository.

+`prerelease` branch should be selected as the target branch for a PR.

+Every PR undergoes checks to ensure that tests are passed and cover all the changes.
+Test coverage must not decrease, and comprehensive unit tests should accompany any new implemented functionality.
+In the case of substantial features, comprehensive documentation should also be included if needed.

 ## License